tomctang/oeis/1book_outline.md

 # Chapter 1.
 Arithmetic Function / Multiplicatives

-Organizing principle of the book:
+Organizing principle for each chapter from 1 to appendix:
-- From chapter 1 to appendix, for each OEIS sequence in the table below, tour every mathematical mechanism related to the sequence by following steps:
+- For each OEIS sequence in the table below, tour every mathematical mechanism related to the sequence by following steps:
 - Step 1, draw Poset and DAG for each integer sequence, explaining base, bridge, and emergence
 - Step 2, use SageMath to coding each executable realizations/proof of concepts and mechanisms.
 - Strictly adhere to the “2FIBONACCI NUMBERS.md” style: clear headers, numbered sections, distinct mechanism checks.